 If you have dependent children under 18 years of age you may be entitled to a dependency allowance.
 Handicapped children over 18 may also qualify for the allowance.
 The dependency allowance is limited to 5 dependents and is equal to 5% of your weekly benefit rate for each dependent.
 There is a $15 minimum per dependent.

 The dependency allowance established at the start of your benefit year remains the same even if the number of children should change during the year.
 (If 2 or more parties make claim for the same dependent for the same week, the person who has physical custody receives the allowance.)

 If you worked less than full time and your gross wages are less than your weekly benefit rate, you should qualify for a partial benefit payment as well as a partial earnings incentive.

-- If you return to work in the middle of a work week, you may also be paid a lag payment.
-The lag payment would be 1/5th of your benefit rate for each work day preceding the return to work date.
+If you return to work in the middle of a work week, you may be paid a lag payment.
+The lag payment would be 1/5th of the benefit rate for each work day preceding the return to work date.
 You must have been in receipt of 2 full weeks of benefits for the weeks immediately preceeding your return-to-work.

-If you quit your job without good cause, you will be denied benefits until you work at least eight weeks and earn at least equal to your benefit rate in each week and are unemployed through no fault of your own.
+If you quit your job without good cause, you will be denied benefits until you work and earn an amount equal to or greater than eight times your benefit rate and are unemployed through no fault of your own.

-If you are fired for proved misconduct connected with your job, you will be denied benefits until you work at least eight weeks and earn at least equal to your benefit rate in each week and are unemployed through no fault of your own.
+If you are fired for proved misconduct connected with your job, you will be denied benefits uuntil you work and earn an amount equal to or greater than eight times your benefit rate and are unemployed through no fault of your own.

-If you refuse a suitable job offer, you will be denied benefits until you work at least eight weeks and earn at least equal to your benefit rate in each week and are unemployed through no fault of your own.
+If you refuse a suitable job offer, you will be denied benefits until you work and earn an amount equal to or greater than eight times your benefit rate and are unemployed through no fault of your own.